Hunaid53/H-Shop_E-commerce_Website_Django/README.md

 ## Project Overview

-H-shop is a comprehensive e-commerce website developed using the Django framework.
+H-Shop is a comprehensive e-commerce website developed using the Django framework.
 It is designed to provide a seamless shopping experience for users and easy management for vendors and admins.

 ## Features